Pentadome/nuxt-openAPI-wrapper/README.md

 // Do the same for useGithubFetch and useLazyGithubFetch
 ```

-You can do something similair to create a custom Nitro fetch client by creating a `./server/utils/githubClient.ts` file.
+You can also create a custom Nitro fetch client.
+E.g. by creating a `./server/utils/githubClient.ts` file.

 [Nuxt composable example](playground/composables/customGithubFetch.ts)